open-make/openmakewebsite/content/blog/2021-08-31-genesis/index.en.md

 In May, the BUA communicated the good news that our efforts had actually paid off.

+### Moritz Maxeiner:

+> Having defended my master's thesis at Tim Landgraf's Biorobotics Lab with a focus on applying machine learning to the behavior of fish I became a research assistant there in March 2020 and have been working there first as a member of the Hiveopolis project, and later also as part of the Electrofish project.
+In my free time I've contributed to several FLOSS projects over the years and am familiar with the problems inherent to propriatary software.
+> Near the end of 2020 Tim - knowing my involvement with FLOSS - mentioned that he was looking to collaborate on an open hardware project, to which I expressed substantial interest in participating.
+> Later on I was invited to participate in the drafting of the BUA project proposal and have been working on `Open.Make` with Julien on Robert since.

 # What about the project content ?